lidofinance/docs/docs/guides/oracle-operator-manual.md

 ### Phase 2.
 Submitting a report data

-When the consensus is reached, one of the oracles operators submits report data and triggers the core protocol state update (including the token rebase, distribution of node operator rewards, finalization of withdrawal requests, and deciding whether to go in the bunker mode) or emits `ValidatorExitRequest` events.
+When the consensus is reached, one of the oracles operators submits report data and triggers the core protocol state update (including the token rebase, distribution of node operator rewards, finalization of withdrawal requests, and deciding whether to go in the bunker mode) or emits `ValidatorExitRequest` events to inform node operators about new voluntary exit requests needed to perform.

 ```mermaid
 graph LR;